Project Structure

 # App Resources

-An app contains: a manifest file describing project configuration information, an app.ux file for placing public resource scripts of the project, multiple ux files describing pages.
-A typical example is as follows:
+An app contains: a manifest file describing project configuration, an app.ux file for project-level public resource scripts, and multiple ux files describing pages.
+All source code is placed under the src/ directory.
+A typical structure is as follows:

 ├── manifest.json